 - Joe Kelly, Bonfire SEO Manager

 Our Digital Acquisition Rankings are based on quantitative metrics that allow us to compare companies’ use of search engine optimization (SEO), pay per click advertising (PPC), social media engagement, brand interest, and user experience (UX) metrics.
-High scores indicate a diversified, mature digital strategy for thoughtful, sustainable customer acquisition.
+High scores indicate a mature digital strategy that attracts and converts more customers.

 Let’s dive into how Bonfire's data-driven approach to customer acquisition earned them a spot in our Top 25.

 Bonfire scored an 8/10 in Traffic Fragility because they host hundreds of thousands of user-generated campaign pages -- each with an opportunity to rank in Google for cause-related keywords.
-Even though Bonfire has secured high rankings for popular keywords like "fundraising with t-shirts", the organic visibility of their campaign pages and categories creates additional traffic streams to minimize the risk of traffic loss.
+Even though Bonfire has secured high rankings for popular keywords like "fundraising with t-shirts", the organic visibility of their campaign pages and categories creates additional traffic streams to maximize traffic across their entire site.

 "It levels the playing field a little bit if you’re looking at a site with millions of pages versus a site with twenty pages.
 But if you’re looking at the value of the twenty pages versus the millions of pages, it helps you get an idea of how intentional they are with their organic strategy and not just publishing for publishing’s sake."